trofima/clean-architecture-playground/presentation.md

 ```

 ### Controllers
-A **Controller recieves and parses input data, ivokes use cases**.
+**Controller recieves and parses input data, ivokes use cases**.
 It also controlls
 how and when use cases are invoked (e.g. they implement retry rules for use cases failed because of offline error).

 ```javascript